Code-the-Dream-School/node-v3/assignments/rubric.md

   - [ ] Update a piece of data
   - [ ] Delete a piece of data
 	 - [ ] Show any additional features of the app such as pagination, search functionality, or anything you may have included
- - [ ] Share what the most challenging part of the project and what you enjoyed working on the most
+ - [ ] Share what the most challenging part of the project and what you enjoyed working on the most or answer any of the following questions:
+   - [ ] Did you encounter any problems?
+How did you resolve them?
+What resources did you use?
+   - [ ] What did you have the most fun building?
+   - [ ] Did you reach your end goal?
+   - [ ] How would you want to continue your project and grow it further?

 ## How to Record Your Presentation